What does Ojas mean?

 Indications of depleted ojas are dry skin, cold hands and/or feet, constipation, anxiety, pain, mental fogginess, negativity, loneliness, and fatigue.
 Ancient wisdom in the Vedas tells us that through the self-loving practices of pranayama (breathing practices), religious discipline, and tantric methods, we can transform our ojas into spiritual power.

-Ojas is the elegant substance produced after digestion, once all seven dhatus–the cells responsible for the performance of the body’s systems and organs–are fed and nourished.
-The classical Ayurvedic texts say that it takes 27–30 days to construct ojas.
-So while chewing and digesting a carrot might require less than 24 hours, it requires far more time on the body to benefit from the carrot’s gifts.
+Ojas is the elegant substance produced after digestion once all seven dhatus–the cells responsible for the performance of the body’s systems and organs–are fed and nourished.
+The classical Ayurvedic texts say it takes 27–30 days to construct ojas.
+So while chewing and digesting a carrot might require less than 24 hours, it requires far more time for the body to benefit from the carrot’s gifts.